 It’s important to take care of climbing ropes properly in order to preserve their integrity and extend their lifespans.
 Part of this rope care includes uncoiling the rope when you first purchase it, flaking the rope regularly, and storing it correctly.

-So, how do you flake a climbing rope?
+So, how to flake a rope?
 To flake a climbing rope, you simply run the entire length through your hands and pile it loosely, preferably on a tarp.
 This serves the dual purpose of untangling the rope and providing a chance to inspect it closely for wear and tear.

 However, flaking a rope isn’t the only step necessary for good rope care.
 In this article, we’ll look at a couple of different processes that will help extend the life of your climbing rope and how to perform them.